- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

 Over the weekends I also started providing coaching classes to a few CAT students.
 Four of them even got into IIM.
 This gave me a business idea – Why not go full-time and start a coaching class for students who want to do an MBA from IIMs?

-After discussing the idea with my wife, I quit my job to start a CAT coaching class.
+After discussing it with my wife, I quit my job to start a CAT coaching institute.
+And to cover our regular expenses, I decided to play poker on the side.

-But with time they accepted my career choice.
-And that is how this unpredictable yet exciting journey started.
+But over time, they came to accept my choice, and that’s how this unpredictable yet exciting journey began

-Over the years I have won several tournaments like Sunday millionaire, PLO super high roller on Spartan poker (online poker platform), Full house, adda Milli on adda 52 (online poker platform), and WPT (World Poker Tour) PLO and Team event at Deltin poker Room, Goa.
+Over the years, I’ve won several tournaments like Sunday Millionaire and PLO Super High Roller on Spartan Poker, Full House and Adda Milli on Adda 52, and WPT PLO and Team Events at Deltin Poker Room, Goa.

-I was also part of the Poker sports league for all of the last 3 seasons which was even broadcasted on OTT.
+I’ve also been part of the Poker Sports League for the last three seasons, which even aired on OTT.

 Poker is mostly skill-based rather than a luck-based game, in the long run at least.